 Bajans love their grills and the smokey aroma of grilled meats and spicy sauces can be smelled wafting all over the island, especially on weekends.
 Just follow your nose to one of the many roadside or beachside barbecues and taste some of the nation’s best food.

 This is one of the things to do in Barbados that you won’t likely find on other lists, but it’s the best way to meet locals and enjoy some traditional barbecued meats.
-When we were there, we always hit up the road side places, and the food was always delicious.
+When we were in Barbados, we always hit up the roadside places, and the food was always delicious.

 A couple of barbecues to try include the Sunday Lunch at Crystal Waters, where you can join the older crowd and enjoy live music and a healthy portion of barbecued lamb, chicken or fish with lots of sides.

-Also, if you don’t mind travelling a little ways for your meal, head to St. George and just up the hill from the Cheffette Restaurant you’ll find Belly Full Barbecue, arguably the most friendly and flavourful food stand on the island!
-We ate here many times and loved it.
+Also, if you don’t mind travelling a little way for your meal, head to St. George and just up the hill from the Cheffette Restaurant, you’ll find Belly Full Barbecue, arguably the most friendly and flavourful food stand on the island.
+We ate here numerous times and loved it.

 3. Go On A Rum Tour

-I think we’ve listed enough eating in Barbados so far!
+I think I’ve listed enough eating in Barbados so far!
 Now it’s time to talk about drinks.
-The island once earned much of its fortune from delicious rums, and you can go on a rum tour to see how this sugar based liquor is made.
+The island once earned much of its fortune from delicious rums, and you can join a rum tour to see how this cane sugar liquor is made.

 Harrison’s Cave is truly one of the natural wonders of Barbados.
-Located in the central uplands, the interior of this cave boasts breathtaking, crystallized limestone that drip water into impossibly clear pools.
+Located in the central uplands, the interior of this cave boasts breathtaking, crystallized limestone that drips water into impossibly clear pools.

 If you’re on a budget, consider taking the local bus for just B$1.50.
-The bus system in Barbados is really good actually.
-Buses leave Bridgetown every 30 minutes.
-You can take the Route 4, Shorey Village bus or the Route 4, Chalky Mount bus which runs at 8:15 a.m.; 11:00 a.m.; 3:00 p.m., 5:00 p.m.
-The journey is about 1 hr.
+The bus system in Barbados is really efficient, with buses leaving Bridgetown every 30 minutes.
+You can take the Route 4, Shorey Village bus or the Route 4, Chalky Mount bus which runs at 8:15 a.m., 11:00 a.m., 3:00 p.m., 5:00 p.m.
+The journey is about 1 hour.